Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Introduction

 For proactive defending methods, they focus on transferring attacks launched in black-box settings.
 However, they do not work in grey-box and white-box scenarios since this type of defence relies on model parameter regularisation and robust optimisation to mitigate the effects of adversarial examples.
 They become invalid once the parameters or the defending strategies are known to attackers.
 Moreover, this type of defence can be bypassed by using high-confidence adversarial examples (\textit{e.g.}, Carlini$\&$Wagner attack \cite{carlini2017}), even in black-box settings.
 This type of defence is also not resilient to the attacks that exploit input feature sensitivity (\textit{e.g.}, Jacobian matrix based attacks \cite{papernot2016limitations}).
-Instead of passively strengthening models' robustness, reactive defending methods can capture adversarial examples that have higher attacking confidence and distortion \cite{xu2017feature,Feinman2017,grosse2017statistical,lu2017safetynet,metzen2017detecting}.
+Instead of passively strengthening models' robustness, reactive defending methods can capture adversarial examples that have higher attacking confidence and distortion \cite{xu2017feature,Feinman2017, grosse2017statistical, lu2017safetynet, metzen2017detecting}.
 However, these methods have been demonstrated to be vulnerable to specific transferring attacks \cite{carlini2017adversarial}.

-In fact, the type of attack is usually unknown to the defenders, making the selection of a proper defence very challenging.
-We also cannot simply ensemble the above defending methods together to form a general defence, as attackers can compromise each defending method one by one \cite{he2017adversarial}.
+Methods employed by an attacker are usually hidden to a defender in practice, which makes the selection of a proper defence be very challenging.
+We also cannot simply ensemble the aforementioned defending methods together to form an intact defence, as attackers can compromise each defending method one by one \cite{he2017adversarial}.
 Magnet \cite{meng2017magnet} provides a two-pronged defence that does not require too much a priori knowledge on the type of the coming attack.
 However, this method has been reported to be broken by transferring attack directed from substitute autoencoders \cite{carlini2017magnet}.
-So far, there is no secure method that resides with the advantages from both proactive and reactive methods for a general defence.
+A recent work suggests using Local Intrinsic Dimensionality (LID) of an example to investigate whether the example is adversarial or not\cite{ma2018characterizing}.
+However, LID has been proved as vulnerable to high confidence adversarial examples \cite{obfuscated-gradients}.
+DeepFense is proposed as another defence that can be generalised to unknown attacks\cite{rouhani2018deepfense}.
+However, it requires extensively hardware acceleration, which makes it difficult to deploy to low-resource devices.
+So far, there is no easy-to-deploy and intact defence that can be generalised to different attacks.